How long will my private lesson be?

 Can you split the lesson time with multiple people?

 Yes, you can break up the lesson with different people, especially if they are at different levels.
 Make sure to communicate with your instructor how you want to break up the time and where to meet for the switch off.
-This is for only up to 6 people.

 If there is a group of people skiing/boarding at different levels, can they go with the same instructor?